meghakhanna98/medical_lock_hospitals/README.md

-# Medical Lock Hospitals
+# Governing Diseases and Sexuality in Colonial India
-A comprehensive R Shiny application for visualizing and analyzing historical data on Lock Hospitals in British India and Burma (1873-1889).
-This digital humanities research tool provides interactive maps and qualitative data exploration of colonial medical surveillance systems.
+An interactive R Shiny application for exploring the Lock Hospital system in British India and Burma.
+This digital humanities project reconstructs how colonial medical surveillance transformed women's bodies into administrative categories through the Contagious Diseases Acts.

-## About the Project
+## About this Project

 This digital humanities research infrastructure was developed to analyze the implementation of Contagious Diseases Acts in British India and Burma.
-The Lock Hospital system was a colonial mechanism for surveilling and controlling women, ostensibly to prevent venereal disease transmission to British troops.
+The Lock Hospital system was a colonial mechanism for surveilling and controlling women, to prevent venereal disease transmission to British troops.
+By breaking the data down into 6 distinct digital datasets for different groups (women, men, hospitals, stations, documents and station reports), this digital project treats these materials as sets of different knowledge systems that overlap and interact with each other in complicated ways, linking up the big imperial structures that Levine writes about, the legal and gendered dimensions that Tambe explores, and the military anxieties that Wald looks at.
+This project brings together digital reconstruction and feminist history to show how the colonial state's methods of keeping tabs on people didn't just record how they governed sex and disease - they actually made it happen.

-The database includes:
+## The Archive

+The work began with the manual extraction of tables and theoretical narrative notes from the annual lock-hospital and sanitary reports between 1870 and 1890.
+These reports came from six major regions: Punjab, the North-Western Provinces and Oudh, the Madras Presidency, Burma (both civil and military divisions), the Central Provinces, and the British Burma Division.
+Each report followed a consistent format - one section presented numbers of women registered, inspected, fined, or imprisoned; another listed venereal admissions among European and Indian troops; a third summarized committee activity and administrative remarks.

+## Technical Infrastructure
+Tools and Workflow
+Python → R → Shiny Application

+Python Workflow
+Parsing: Reading CSV files, handling encoding issues and irregular delimiters
+Validation: Checking duplicates, impossible values, referential integrity
+Standardization: Normalizing names and categories using historical sources
+Geocoding: Looking up coordinates with manual verification
+Import: Writing to SQLite with schema constraints and indexes R Workflow
+Querying: Using DBI and dplyr to extract data subsets
+Transformation: Calculating punishment rates, surveillance intensity, temporal trends
+Visualization: Creating plots with ggplot2, interactive maps with plotly and leaflet
+Application: Building Shiny dashboard with multiple analytical lenses

+## Database structure:

 - **332 station-year records** across **56 unique Lock Hospital stations**
 - **Women's admission data** (registration, diseases, punishments)